sapna068/A_Z_HandWritten_CNN_model/README.md

 Dataset: A_Z_Hadwritten_Data.csv

 This project aims to develop a  module for predicting alphabets.
 The csv file consists of the pixels for alphabets.
 While analysing the dataset it was found that the csv 0th column consists of the labels(0-25) representing letters from A-Z .
 A cnn model has been build  to train the dataset as there were multiclass classification of images is there and evaluate model accuracy and performance using confusion matrix.
+The model has been trained on only selected letters from A-Z ie 'A', 'C', 'D', 'E', 'G', 'H', 'I', 'L', 'N', 'O', 'P', 'Q',
+          'S', 'T', 'U', 'V'

+About CNN model: Convolution Neural Network:a Convolutional Neural Network or CNN is a type of artificial neural network, which is widely used for image/object recognition and classification.
-About CNN model: Convolution Neural Network Convolution layer: a filter passes over input image, scanning the pixels ans create a feature map pooling layer: resduces no of pixelsa using max pooling so that we can retain the strongest pixels while ignoring weaker one flattening:output from previous layer are flattened to single vector to paas to nect input level:
+Convolution layer: a filter passes over input image, scanning the pixels ans create a feature map pooling layer: resduces no of pixelsa using max pooling so that we can retain the strongest pixels while ignoring weaker one flattening:output from previous layer are flattened to single vector to paas to nect input level: